 The Graduate Council will publish and maintain procedures for the application, review, and granting of graduate faculty membership and status.

-Included in these materials will be an application and separate checklist for each level of graduate faculty status.
+Included in these procedures will be an application and separate checklist for each level of graduate faculty status.

-These materials will be available through the Graduate Council’s website.
+These procedures will be available on the Graduate Council’s website.

 The Graduate Council, in collaboration with the Chief Academic Officer (CAO), shall determine the practical and efficient means for maintaining a list of all faculty granted graduate faculty membership, their faculty level, and term of appointment.
 This list will be used to: